How to Move With a Cat Long Distance? Crate & Litter Box Tips

 Key Takeaways: The Golden Rules

 • Scent is Security: Do not wash their bedding before the move.
-They need their own “stink” to feel safe in a strange place.
+They need their own “stink” to feel safe in a strange car/hotel.

-• The Lockdown: The highest risk of losing a cat is during the move.
-Lock them in a bathroom before movers arrive.
+• The Lockdown: The highest risk of losing a cat is at rest stops.
+Never open the crate unless car doors are shut and locked.

 Start early to normalize the chaos.

-• Update ID: Update your microchip contact info to your new address now.
-If they bolt, this is their ticket home.
+• Update ID: Update your microchip contact info to your new address and cell phone number now.
+If they bolt at a gas station, this is their only ticket home.

 Step 3: Arrival (Setting Up Base Camp)